Our top 10 wildlife sightings in September

 Did you know their scientific name, Garrulus glandarius, translates roughly as ‘chattering acorn gatherer’.

 You can still see butterflies flying around on warm days in late summer and early autumn.
 Look for speckled wood butterflies flying in sunny glades and along rides in woodland, or basking in pools of sunshine.

 Clouded yellows are a migratory butterfly, arriving in Britain from Europe.
 Keep an eye out for them as you may see them in many different habitats, but particularly where clovers are growing as this is one of the food plants for their caterpillars.

 Migrant hawkers are one of the later dragonflies to emerge as adults in the summer, and you may see them still flying as late as November.
 They breed in pools of standing water but look for the adults flying in gardens, woodland and along hedgerows too.

 As a group, hawkers are the largest and fastest flying dragonflies; they catch their insect-prey mid-air and can hover or fly backwards.

 Don’t wait until the midst of autumn to look for fungi.
-Waxcaps are a group of, generally colourful, fungi that grow on nutrient-poor grassland or heathland, and some species, like parrot and golden waxcaps, appear in late summer.
-Some waxcaps are of conservation concern because this habitat is declining.
+Waxcaps are a group of generally colourful fungi that grow on nutrient-poor grassland or heathland.
+Some species, like parrot and golden waxcaps, appear in late summer.
+Some waxcaps are of conservation concern because this type of habitat is declining.

 As dusk gets earlier why not head out and look for badgers feeding on fruit and nuts, and digging for worms and insect larvae.
 Head to a sett before sunset and sit quietly – you may be lucky to see them emerge and feed!